aiman-al-masoud/deixiscript/docs/thesis/bib.md

 ### A Survey of Naturalistic Programming Technologies (Pulido)
 ### The Roots of Lisp (Paul Graham)
 ### On the Evolution of Programming Languages K. R. Chowdhary, Professor
+### Voice-commanded Scripting Language for Programming Navigation Strategies On-the-fly Michael Nichols, Qian Wang, Gopal Gupta
+### Programming by Voice Efficiency in the Reactive and Imperative Paradigm Miriam Lagergren, Max Soneryd
+### An Empirical Approach for the Evaluation of Voice User Interfaces Valéria Farinazzo et al
+### Natural mapping between voice commands and APIs Matúš Sulír* and Jaroslav Porubän
+### Programming by Voice, VocalProgramming Stephen C. Arnold et al

 ### On the Positive Effect of Reactive Programming on Software Comprehension: An Empirical Study
-### Programming by Voice Efficiency in the Reactive and Imperative Paradigm Miriam Lagergren, Max Soneryd
 ### Attempto Controlled English (ACE) Language Manual
 ### Attempto Controlled English Meets the Challenges of Knowledge Representation, Reasoning, Interoperability and User Interfaces
 ### The Advice Taker 2.0